jestjs/jest/docs/CLI.md

 ### `--runProjects <project1> ... <projectN>`

 Run only the tests of the specified projects.
-Jest uses the attribute `name` in the configuration to identify each project.
+Jest uses the attribute `displayName` in the configuration to identify each project.

 ### `--runTestsByPath`